xonq/mycotools/mycotools/USAGE.md

 MycotoolsDB (*.mtdb*) files provide the reference genomes for each analysis and are often inputted as `-d`.
-Databases of reference omes can be generated by parsing the master database file (obtained via command `mtdb`) or extracted via a set of parameters denoted in `extractDB.py`.
+Databases of reference omes can be generated by parsing the master database file (obtained via command `mtdb`) or extracted via a set of parameters denoted in `mtdb extract`.

 For scripts such as `acc2fa/acc2gbk/acc2gff/acc2locus`, the input is an accession or set of accessions, and can be piped in via standard input. *All scripts that accept